shakebugs/shake-docs/docs/android/configuration-and-data/essentials.md

 // highlight-end
 ```

-You also have to request **location** permission from the user, and their **location services** have to be turned on while reporting a bug.
+You also have to request **location** permission from the user and
+their **location services** have to be turned on while reporting a ticket.

 More info on this Android system limitation can be found in the [Wi-Fi scanning overview](https://developer.android.com/guide/topics/connectivity/wifi-scan) guide.